Topological Boundaries of Representations and Coideals: Introduction

 In Section \ref{sec6}, we present a proof of a theorem that generalizes a well-known result about the equivalence of amenability of a discrete quantum group $\G$ with coamenability of its dual quantum group $\hh\G$ \cites{MR3693148,MR2276175} to coideals associated with compact-quasi subgroups.
-Specifically, we show that \begin{theorem*} If $\hh\X$ is a compact quasi-subgroup of a compact quantum group $\hh\G$, then the coideal $\ell^\infty(\X)$ is $\G$-injective if and only if its codual coideal $\hh\X\backslash\hh\G$ is coamenable. \end{theorem*} Under the mild assumptions of unimodularity or exactness of a discrete quantum group $\G$, we can replace $\G$-injectivity with the weaker condition of relative amenability and still obtain coamenability of $\hh\X\backslash\hh\G$.
+Specifically, we show that \begin{theorem*} If $\hh\X$ is a compact quasi-subgroup of a compact quantum group $\hh\G$, then the coideal $\ell^\infty(\X)$ is $\G$-injective if and only if its codual coideal $\hh\X\backslash\hh\G$ is coamenable. \end{theorem*} Under the mild assumptions of unimodularity or exactness of a discrete quantum group $\G$, we can replace $\G$-injectivity with the weaker condition of relative amenability of $\ell^\infty(\X)$ in the latter theorem and still obtain coamenability of $\hh\X\backslash\hh\G$.
 This result has an important application, which is the main goal of this paper.
 Specifically, if $\G$ is a unimodular discrete quantum group, we can complete the characterization of the unique trace property along with \cite{MR4442841}*{Theorem 5.3}: \begin{theorem*} Let $\G$ be a unimodular discrete quantum group.
 Then $\G$ has the unique trace property iff the action of $\G$ on its Furstenberg boundary is faithful. \end{theorem*} The latter theorem leads to a generalization of a famous result in \cite{MR3735864} for unimodular discrete quantum groups. \begin{theorem*} Let $\G$ be a unimodular discrete quantum group.
-If $\G$ is $C^*$-simple then $\G$ has the unique trace property. \end{theorem*} Finally, we provide examples of discrete quantum groups that satisfy both $C^*$-simplicity and the exactness, emphasizing that the action of these quantum groups on their Furstenberg boundaries are faithful.
+If $\G$ is \cst-simple then $\G$ has the unique trace property. \end{theorem*} Finally, we provide examples of discrete quantum groups that satisfy both \cst-simplicity and exactness.
+Our findings indicate that these quantum groups act faithfully on their Furstenberg boundaries, and in unimodular cases, they possess the unique trace property.
+These examples include the duals of certain quantum automorphism groups, free unitary and free orthogonal quantum groups.
+They are well-known in the literature and have attracted considerable attention for the study of their operator algebraic properties.
+Prior to our work, the faithfulness of the actions of some of these examples on their Furstenberg boundaries, as well as the unique trace property in unimodular cases, were investigated independently using various methods.